tynski/PortfolioWebsite/README.md

 # PortfolioWebsite
 Landing page of my modes self.
 The `HTML` was styled with `CSS` empowered by `SASS`.
 Styling files are under `assets/sass` and `assests/css` directories.
 Unfortunately it is just static side, so to make pdfs accessbile in every device I have to put them in cloud.
-For a given moment it is a Dropbox, until I came up with better solution.
+For a given moment it is a Dropbox, until I get a server.

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)